A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation

-Before describing our calculations in the Wannier basis, we first describe an equivalent model constructed in the Bloch basis.
-We do this for two reasons: ($1$) our Wannier model is constructed as a basis transformation of the Bloch basis model, and ($2$) we will compare our implementation of decoherence in the Wannier basis with that typically employed in the Bloch basis.
+We begin by describing the calculation in the Bloch basis.
+We do this for two reasons: ($1$) our Wannier model is constructed as a basis transformation of the Bloch basis model, and ($2$) we will compare our implementation of spatial dephasing in the Wannier basis with dephasing typically employed in the Bloch basis.
 We consider a one-dimensional periodic field-free Hamiltonian $\hat{H}_0$ whose eigenstates $\ket{\psi_{m, k}}$ can be described using the Bloch theorem such that

 where $k \in \left[ - \pi / a_0, \pi / a_0 \right]$ denotes the crystal momentum, $a_0$ is the lattice constant, $m$ denotes the band index, and $\epsilon_m (k)$ is the energy of the state in band $m$ with crystal momentum $k$.
 In this basis, the field-free Hamiltonian and momentum operators are expressed as follows (superscript $B$ denotes the Bloch basis):